sqitchers/docker-sqitch/README.md

     and reads configuration from the home directory almost as if it was running natively on the local host.
 It also copies over most of the environment variables that Sqitch cares about, for transparent configuration.
+*   By default, the container runs as the `sqitch` user.
+On macOS and Windows this works well, as files created by Sqitch in the working directory on the host will be properly owned by the host user.
+On Linux, however, [`docker-sqitch.sh`] runs the container with the UID and GID of the current host user, again so that files created by Sqitch will be owned by that user.
-*   By default, the container runs as the `sqitch` user, but when executed by `root`, [`docker-sqitch.sh`] runs the container as `root`.
-Depending on your permissions, you might need to use `root` in order for sqitch to read and write files.
-On Windows and macOS, the `sqitch` user should be fine.
-On Linux, if you find that the container cannot access configuration files in your home directory or write change scripts to the local directory, run `sudo docker-sqitch.sh` to run as the root user.
+    If you find that the container cannot access configuration files in your home directory or write change scripts to the local directory, run `sudo docker-sqitch.sh` to run as the root user.
 Just be sure to `chown` files that Sqitch created for the consistency of your project.
 *   If your engine falls back on the system username when connecting to the